kashrtx/GlassOS/README.md

 - Inspired by **Windows 11** and modern desktop environments
 - Built with [PySide6](https://wiki.qt.io/Qt_for_Python) (Qt for Python)
 - Weather data from [Open-Meteo](https://open-meteo.com/) (free, no API key needed)
+- I do not own the wallpapers, credit goes to their respective owners.

 ---